 blood glucose, and it can improve circulation and bone

 density.
-Plus, it gives you more energy and reduces stress.
+Plus, physical activity gives you more energy and reduces stress.

-For the best results, you should try to exercise for about 30 minutes 3 - 4 times a week.
-If you’re not used to exercise, begin slowly, starting with 5 - 10 minutes, then increase the amount of time as your endurance builds.
+For the best results, you should try to exercise for about 30 minutes 3 to 4 times a week.
+If you’re not used to exercise, begin slowly starting with 5 to 10 minutes, then increase the amount of time as your endurance builds.

-If your blood glucose is less than 100 to 120, have a snack before you exercise, and always try to carry glucose tablets or a carbohydrate snack with you when you exercise.
+If your blood glucose is less than 100 to 120, have a snack before you exercise.
+Also, carry glucose tablets or a carbohydrate snack with you when you exercise.

 - See your doctor.